codegram/full-stack-fest-sponsor-handbook/becoming-a-sponsor/about.md

 **Dates** September 4-6 2019

-**Attendees** Approximately 700 people from all around the world, but mostly from Europe.
+**Attendees** Historically, we've hosted ~700 people from all around the world, but mostly from Europe (on average).
+However, our new venue doubles down on capacity with an auditorium for up to 1300 people.

 **Venue address** Hotel Melià Sitges [Carrer de Joan Salvat Papasseit, 38, 08870 Sitges, Barcelona](https://goo.gl/maps/BnmUPorgVUo).
-Comes with an auditorium with a capacity of 1300 people.

 **Advertising** Sponsored content through social networks and IT newsletters.